justin-marian/query-language/README.md

 ## Description

-CSV table operations using custom-defined data types.
-The objective *is not just to perform operations on tables* but to provide a **foundation for a Query Language** that allows complex data manipulations.
-Query Language helps to combine simple operations on tables, thus opening up possibilities both flexible and easy to expand new functionalities.
+CSV table operations with custom-defined data types.
+Objective *is not just to perform operations on tables* but to provide a **foundation for a Query Language** that allows complex data manipulations.
+Query Language that ombines simple operations on tables, thus opening up new ways, enabling customization, optimization, and advanced analysis.

 ## Table Structure

 The `Table` data structure is built to handle tabular data, consisting of `String` cells arranged in rows and columns.
 Each column in a table has a name to make it easier to work with the data.
 Main ways to represent a row:

 - **Line**: Just a list of the values in a row, put in order.
-It's a simple way to look at row data when you don't need to know about the column names.
+It's a simple way to look at row data in case if the user doesn't need to know about the column names.
 - **Row**: Map form, where each column name is linked to its value in the row.
 It's useful for when you need to do operations that depend on knowing which data belongs to which column.

 ```scala